 While you shouldn’t blindly follow your competitors’ strategies, there is likely always a way to learn from them.

-A key part of app store optimization is optimizing your app landing pages on the app stores for discovery.
+One of the key ASO techniques is optimizing your app landing pages on the app stores for discovery.

 Working with a proven ASO expert or agency will help you navigate this quickly.
 It’s a similar process to SEO, but tailored to the app stores.